 Lake Louise is the crown jewel of Banff National Park and has been drawing visitors to the Canadian Rockies for over a century.
-When you hit up Moraine you should add on Lake Louise to your day, it’s one of those Banff photography spots you can’t miss.
+When you hit up Moraine, you should add on Lake Louise to your day; it’s one of those Banff photography spots you can’t miss.

 Look to your right to see the Beehives and Mount Whyte and Niblock.
 In my opinion, Lake Louise is one of the most beautiful places you have to see in the world (after Moraine Lake).

 The reason for its popularity is its brilliant blue color, which comes from rock flour (fine particle of rock) that refracts the light.
-The time to witness this brilliant color is relatively short-lived as the majority of the year the lake is frozen, from October to late May.
-That being said it is accessible year-round and is still stunning in the winter too!
+The time to witness this brilliant color is relatively short-lived as the majority of the year, the lake is frozen, from October to late May.
+That being said, it is accessible year-round and is still stunning in the winter too!

 Given its accessibility, Lake Louise is the most popular place in Banff.
-To avoid the crowds arrive before sunrise, in the evening after 6pm, or in the winter.
+To avoid the crowds, arrive before sunrise, in the evening after 6pm, or in the winter.

-When is the Best Time to Photograph Lake Louise?
-Sunrise will give you the most amazing colors over the mountains, but even midday Lake Louise is beautiful as the blue color really shines.
+- When is the Best Time to Photograph Lake Louise?
+Sunrise will give you the most amazing colors over the mountains, but even midday, Lake Louise is beautiful as the blue color really shines.
 Head here between June and September to catch Lake Louise thawed.
 If you want to photograph Lake Louise in the winter the best time to visit in between December and March.

-Peyto Lake is the most visited lake in Banff after Moraine and Lake Louise.
+Peyto Lake is the most visited Banff lake in Banff after Moraine and Lake Louise.
 It’s another one that is easily accessible and only requires a short uphill hike to reach the viewpoint.
 It’s a must-stop while driving the Icefield Parkway, especially in the summer when the brilliant display of blue is fed by the Peyto Glacier high above the lake and part of the Wapta Icefield.

 Two Jack Lake

 While Two Jack Lake is not a glacial-fed lake and is not nearly as blue as the lakes mentioned above, it’s still a must-visit in Banff.
-It’s only a short drive away from town and besides being a fantastic lake to canoe on, sup on, or even swim in it’s also one of the most photographed spots in the park.
+Two Jack is only a short drive away from town, and besides being a fantastic lake to canoe on, sup on, or even swim in, it’s also one of the most photographed spots in the park.

 The best news is you don’t have to try too hard to get a stellar photograph here.
 Right from the shore will give you fantastic views and images.

 Unlike some of the other lakes on this list which have every specific place to get the best photograph, Lake Minnewanka is more of a free for all.
-There is no “one spot” to get the best photograph, you’ll have to adventure around and choose your own photographic adventure.
+There is no “one spot” to get the best photograph.
+You’ll have to adventure around and choose your own photographic adventure.

 Vermilion Lakes reflect the iconic Mount Rundle that looms over the town of Banff and are the ultimate Banff photography spot.
 The series of three lakes are situated west of Banff and are fed by the Bow River in the Canadian Rockies.
 They can be seen from right off the Tran-Canada, but you’ll need to stop to grab an epic photo.

-You’ll find the lakes on your left-hand side and plenty of pull off points.
+You’ll find the lakes on your left-hand side and plenty of pull-off points.
 There are three docks along the road that jet out into the water, which all give great views of Mount Rundle, though my personal favorite is the first dock you’ll come to.

-Best Time to Photograph Vermilion Lakes?
+- Best Time to Photograph Vermilion Lakes?
 Sunrise in both the winter and summer are a great time to photograph the lakes, although we’ve also had some epic sunsets here as well.

 Bow Lake is one of the many lakes that line the Icefields Parkway and a popular stop for visitors to Banff National Park in Alberta, Canada.
-If you don’t know it’s coming you’ll be in for a real surprise as you drive the Icefields Parkway from Banff to Jasper and this bright blue wonder pops up out of nowhere on your left.
+If you don’t know it’s coming, you’ll be in for a real surprise as you drive the Icefields Parkway from Banff to Jasper and this bright blue wonder pops up out of nowhere on your left.

-While it’s not a large lake in the scope of the world it is big for the Canadian Rockies.
-In the summer months when the lake thaws it turns a dizzying blue from the glacier melt of the Crowfoot Glacier and Wapta Icefield.
+While it’s not a large lake in the scope of the world, it is big for the Canadian Rockies.
+In the summer months, when the lake thaws, it turns a dizzying blue from the glacier melt of the Crowfoot Glacier and Wapta Icefield.
 The sheer rock wall of Crowfoot Mountain, the hanging glacier, and the expansive Wapta Icefield provide have an innate way of humbling all who gaze on the landscape.

 It’s a popular spot in both the winter and summer as it is right off the Icefields Parkway and easily accessible.
 There are a ton of great photo points along the lakeshore.
 However, if you are really in for an adventure and epic views of Bow Lake you’ll have to get up high like on The Onion Scramble or Mount Jimmy Simpson.

-Best Time to Photograph Bow Lake?
+- Best Time to Photograph Bow Lake?
 Is at sunrise as the sun hits the peaks ever so nicely.

 This is one of the lesser talked about lakes in the park, but it’s a local favorite.
 Especially because it’s quiet and you can get amazing views of the surrounding mountains.

 You can easily stop on the side of the Icefields Parkway and get epic photos of the lakes.
 The most popular photo stop is one that gets you direct views of Mount Chephren only steps away from the car.

-Best Time to Grab a Photo of Waterfowl lakes?
+- Best Time to Grab a Photo of Waterfowl lakes?
 Sunrise

 Emerald Lake is in Yoho National Park and is one of the Canadian Rockies’ finest lakes and a resplendent place to visit.
 Emerald Lake is named so because it is quite literally Emerald Colored in the summertime when the glacial waters refract light.

-To see the color at its peak you’ll have to arrive in summer as the melting glaciers high above the lake deposit a rock flour (fine rock ground by moving glaciers) into the lake which causes the lake to refract light in the brilliant color.
+To see the color at its peak, you’ll have to arrive in summer as the melting glaciers high above the lake deposit a rock flour (fine rock ground by moving glaciers) into the lake, which causes the lake to refract light in the brilliant color.